Xilinx/mlir-aie/programming_guide/section-3/README.md

 <img align="right" width="300" height="300" src="../assets/passthrough_simple.svg">

-This allow looking at the data movement in the AIE-array from a logical view where we deploy 2 objectFIFOs: "of_in" to bring in the vector a and "of_out" to move the output vector c using a shimDMA.
+This enables looking at the data movement in the AIE-array from a logical view where we deploy 2 objectFIFOs: "of_in" to bring in the vector a and "of_out" to move the output vector c using a shimDMA.
+Note that the objects are declared to have the `memRef_ty` type: 1024 int32 elements.

 ```python
         # AIE-array data movement with object fifos